-- demonstrate that your understanding of the meaning of road signs and markings is current - demonstrate that your understanding of the law on the use of a vehicle on public roads is current - 3. keep up to date with changes to vehicle technology especially if you change the vehicle you are using - respond correctly to any changes in the documentation that is required to use a vehicle on the road - take all steps needed to maintain your entitlement to a licence for the type of vehicle you are driving - 6. meet the requirements of Driver CPC legislation where it applies
+- demonstrate that your understanding of the meaning of road signs and markings is current - demonstrate that your understanding of the law on the use of a vehicle on public roads is current - keep up to date with changes to vehicle technology especially if you change the vehicle you are using - 4. respond correctly to any changes in the documentation that is required to use a vehicle on the road - 5. take all steps needed to maintain your entitlement to a licence for the type of vehicle you are driving

-- where to find information about changes to signs, markings and legislation, for example Highway Code updates, Government websites, Government publications and motoring organisation websites - where to find information about changes to vehicle technologies, for example manufacturers' websites and trade magazines and websites - where to find information about changes to registration, MOT, or taxation regulations, for example Government websites, Government publications and motoring organisation websites - 4. the Driver CPC legislation and how it applies to you
+- where to find information about changes to signs, markings and legislation, for example Highway Code updates, Government websites, Government publications and motoring organisation websites - 2. where to find information about changes to vehicle technologies, for example manufacturers' websites and trade magazines and websites - where to find information about changes to registration, MOT, or taxation regulations, for example Government websites, Government publications and motoring organisation websites